 Transcranial Magnetic Stimulation

-Dr. Lee does not offer this service currently, since he is focusing on telehealth and online consultations, but can refer you to an appropriate clinic that does, should it be clinically indicated.
+Dr. Lee does not offer this service currently, since he is focusing on therapy and pharmacologic telehealth-based online consultations, but can refer you to an appropriate clinic that does, should it be appropriately indicated.

 Cognitive Behavioral Therapy

-Depression treated through CBT is usually milder in nature, or else this method is used alongside several other forms of treatment to encourage less severe symptoms.
+Depression treated through CBT is usually milder in nature, or else this method is used alongside several other forms of treatment to relieve more severe symptoms.